Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 - Less context awareness than LLMs

-- Cannot handle complex instructions
+- Can't handle complex instructions

 - Struggles with very informal or creative content